D101028/The-Pygame-RPG-Maker/README.md

     Every map has its own folder, in which there will be 5 csv files.

+    1. map_AnimationBlockDetails.csv
+    2. map_AnimationBlockObjects.csv
-    1. map_Details.csv
+    3. map_Details.csv
-    2. map_Entities.csv
+    4. map_Entities.csv
-    3. map_Events.csv
+    5. map_Events.csv
-    4. map_FloorBlocks.csv
+    6. map_FloorBlocks.csv
+    7. map_Groundtype.csv
-    5. map_Objects.csv
+    8. map_Objects.csv

     Each file has rows * columns = height * width numbers, which denote the graphics/events id in each map. (-1 for null)